-In accordance with 24 CFR 960.204 (a)(4), the LACDA shall permanently deny admission to any applicant, which includes minors 13 to 17 years of age, who is subject to a sex offender lifetime registration under a State sex offender registration program.
+In accordance with 24 CFR 960.204 (a)(4), the LACDA shall permanently deny admission to any applicant who is subject to a sex offender lifetime registration under a State sex offender registration program.

 Right to Informal Hearing

 Applicants denied admission to public housing based on drug-related, violent or other criminal activity may dispute the information revealed in the criminal summary history information or the determination made by the LACDA and request an informal hearing in accordance with the LACDA's grievance policy.